 Yellow leaves might indicate that it's been getting too much light, while brown leaves can mean it needs more light.
-Bear in mind that if you buy yours now, its growth over the winter months is likely to be a little slower than in the summer.
+Bear in mind that its growth over the winter months is likely to be a little slower than in the summer.

 Learning how to care for houseplants is an ongoing process, and you might find your plants grow happily even though the conditions don't match those recommended online.
 For the impatient among us, the Mini Monstera is a great way to go for chlorophyll chicness.